arkofreis1/DictatorAutoScript/README.md

 **Q: How do I use ,set to mine more than 1 block?**

-A: ,set supports spaces between arguments to allow multiple blocks. `,set dirt cobblestone`
+A: It supports spaces between arguments to allow multiple blocks. `,set dirt cobblestone`

 **Q: What if I spawn at Y 256 and it can't find an Ender Chest?**